Department of Puno

-Puno ([ˈpuno]) is a department and region in southeastern Peru.
-It is the fifth largest department in Peru, after Cuzco, Madre de Dios, Ucayali, and Loreto.
-It is bordered by Bolivia on the east, the departments of Madre de Dios on the north, Cusco and Arequipa on the west, Moquegua on the southwest, and Tacna on the south.
+Puno ([ˈpuno]) is a department of Peru.
+Located in the country's southeast, it is the fifth largest department in Peru, after Cuzco, Madre de Dios, Ucayali, and Loreto.
+It is bordered by Bolivia to the east, the departments of Madre de Dios to the north, Cusco and Arequipa to the west, Moquegua to the southwest, and Tacna to the south.
+It is administered by a regional government.
 Its capital is the city of Puno, which is located on Lake Titicaca in the geographical region known as the Altiplano or high sierra.

+History

 Puno was the territory of the Tiahuanacos (800 A.D. – 1200 A.D.), who were the highest cultural expression of the Aymara people who established themselves in what is today Peru and Bolivia.
 The Incas took over these lands in the fifteenth century, and the Spanish, attracted by the mining industry developed there, left an important Colonial legacy throughout the entire area.

 Geography

 The department of Puno is located in the Collao Plateau.
 The western part of Lake Titicaca, which is the world's highest navigable lake, is located in the department.
 The Andean mountains make up 70% of the region's territory, and the rest is covered by the Amazon rainforest.

 The lake contains numerous islands whose inhabitants continue to live as their ancestors have in custom and tradition.
 The Uros an example of this; this people group lives on "floating islands" that they have artificially made entirely of totora reeds, and they navigate in their traditional boats also made out of totora reeds.
 Taquile, Suasi, and Amantaní are known for their kindness of their residents, their ancestral skill in weaving, their pre-Columbian constructions, and lovely countryside.
 The Titicaca National Reserve (36,180 hectares) protects extensive stretches of totora reeds and various species of plants and animals.

 The climate is cold and dry, with a four-month rain season.
 On the other hand, the climate of the rainforest is warm.
 The water resources are taken from the Lake Titicaca, 50 lagoons and more than 300 rivers.
 There is also an important potential in underground waters.